SizoDevelops/Blogger/README.md

-**Blogger Extension Documentation**
+**Markdown To JSON Extension Documentation**
 =====================================

 **Overview**
 ------------

-The Blogger extension is a Visual Studio Code (VS Code) extension designed to simplify the process of converting Markdown files to JSON.
+The Markdown To JSON extension is a Visual Studio Code (VS Code) extension designed to simplify the process of converting Markdown files to JSON.
 This extension provides a convenient way to transform Markdown content into a JSON format, making it easier to work with data in various applications.

 **Features**
 ------------